 What To Do If Someone Aspirates

-Aspiration occurs when foreign material, such as food, liquid, vomit, or other substances, mistakenly enters the airway and lungs instead of traveling down the esophagus.
+Aspiration occurs when a person aspirates foreign material, such as food, liquid, vomit, or other substances, mistakenly entering the airway and lungs instead of traveling down the esophagus.
 This can lead to serious complications if not addressed promptly.
 In this guide, we’ll cover how to recognize aspiration, respond effectively, and prevent it from happening, along with essential follow-up care to minimize risks.

 What is Foreign Body Aspiration?